mrled/lightmarks/docs/done.md

 I literally only even found these because I was searching all of github for how to set a React Navigation stack nav top bar... and the results were all from people using paper or UI Kitten or similar.

 UPDATE: Decided not to do this.
 Will just reinvent my own thing, at least for now.

+### ✅️ Remove unnecessary types from types.ts

+Lots of cruft in here from pre- React Query